SenZmaKi/Senpwai/README.md

 <details> <summary> What is HLS mode? </summary>

-HLS mode attempts to fix the problem of Captcha block with Gogoanime Normal mode.
+HLS mode attempts to fix the unstability of Gogoanime normal mode.
 In HLS mode Gogoanime downloads are guaranteed to work, though with a few downsides:

 - Requires [FFmpeg](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) to be installed, though Senpwai can attempt to automatically install it for you.